 - Poor communication between team members and managers due to a failure to report on the status of the project or individual tasks

-- Overlapping or redundant work due to confusion surrounding the specific role of each team member
+- Overlapping or redundant work due to the confusion surrounding the specific role of each team member

 - Unclear or missed timelines as a result of poor planning or poor communication